griddb/docs-en/README.md

 ## Release Notes

-GridDB CE v4.5 combines NoSQL and NewSQL dual interface capabilities, offering high performance and an improved ease of use.
+GridDB CE v4.5 combines NoSQL and SQL dual interface capabilities, offering high performance and an improved ease of use.
 Changes in v4.5 are as follows:

 - Added SQL Interface
 - Added Table Partitioning functionality
-- Added NewSQL JDBC Interface
+- Added SQL JDBC Interface
 - Exchange multiple nodes clustering for a single node setup

 ## Manual List